April is National Stress Awareness Month: Local Resource and Tips to De-Stress

 About GenPsych, P.C.

 Founded in 2005, GenPsych is one of New Jersey’s premiere providers of outpatient behavioral health services.
 GenPsych is dedicated to helping clients regain their emotional and physical health in a safe, supportive environment.
-With four New Jersey locations in Brick, Bridgewater, Lawrenceville and most recently Livingston (one additional location is in Sumter, SC), GenPsych’s team of elite professionals offers a continuum of high quality mental health care and life enhancement services for each client’s specific needs.
+With five New Jersey locations in Brick, Bridgewater, Flemington, Lawrenceville and Livingston (one additional location is in Sumter, SC), GenPsych’s team of elite professionals offers a continuum of high quality mental health care and life enhancement services for each client’s specific needs.